-Living in an urban environment reduces our ability to concentrate on tasksFebruary 18th, 2013 in Psychology & Psychiatry /
+Living in an urban environment reduces our ability to concentrate on tasksFebruary 18, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—People living in urbanised environments are less able to concentrate on the task in hand than people who live in remote areas, according to research from Goldsmiths, University of London funded by the Economic and Social Research Council (ESRC).